anupriyalathey/Foundry-lottery/README.md

 ## About

-This code is to create proveably random smart contract lottery.
+This code is to create proveably random smart contract lottery using Foundry.

 ## What we want it to do